mikephul/line-dialogflow-adapter-firebase/README.md

 ```
 firebase deploy --only functions
 ```
-You should get the URL of your function as `https://us-central1-your-project-id.cloudfunctions.net/webhook` and the link will also show up at your Firebase Functions Dashboard.
+You should get the URL of your function as `https://us-central1-your-project-id.cloudfunctions.net/webhook` and the link will also show up at your [Firebase Functions Dashboard](https://console.firebase.google.com/).

+7. Go to your [Firebase console](https://console.firebase.google.com/).
+Select the Blaze pricing plan.
+Firebase function would not allow external API call using free plan 😱.

-7. Go to the [Line Channel Setting](https://developers.line.me/console/) of your bot.
+8. Go to the [Line Channel Setting](https://developers.line.me/console/) of your bot.
 	- Enable webhook and add the Webhook URL to point to `https://us-central1-your-project-id.cloudfunctions.net/webhook`.
 	- Disable Auto-reply messages and Greeting messages

-8. Go to Dialogflow console.
+9. Go to Dialogflow console.
 For `Default Welcome Intent`, add `LINE_FOLLOW` event to greet your audience from Dialogflow!

 ## Line webhook event to Dialogflow event
 - __Message event__ is simply sent to Dialogflow as text.